Facebook IPO sparks dreams of riches, adventure

 Buff Giurlani, founder of car and wine storage service AutoVino in Menlo Park, is looking forward to an acceleration in already-brisk trade.
 "If a Facebook guy buys a house and wants to remodel it, maybe the contractor will buy another car," he said.
 "Maybe the realtor will put a car in.
 There's a trickle-down effect."

-For Facebook's younger staffers, who favor jeans and T-shirts over designer suits, the shopping sprees will almost certainly involve computers and electronics.
+For Facebook's younger staffers, who favour jeans and T-shirts over designer suits, the shopping sprees will almost certainly involve computers and electronics.

 "Start packing pepper spray for your next trip to the Apple store," said Bessemer Venture's Cowan.